Australian Crop Report: December edition

 According to the latest rainfall outlook issued by the Bureau of Meteorology on 29 November 2018, there is no strong tendency toward either higher or lower than average December rainfall in Western Australia.

-Winter crop production in Western Australia is forecast to rise by 12% in 2018–19 to 16.3 million tonnes, driven by forecast rises in wheat and barley production.
+Winter crop production in Western Australia is forecast to increase by 11% to 16.3 million tonnes in 2018–19.

-Canola production is forecast to decrease by 17% to 1.6 million tonnes.
-This reflects both an 8% fall in planted area and a 10% decrease in the average yield following a poorer start and less favourable early growing conditions for canola.
+Canola production is forecast to decrease by 21% to 1.6 million tonnes in 2018–19.
+This reflects a 13% fall in planted area and an expected 10% decrease in the average yield because of unfavourable planting and early growing conditions.